 Hannacroix Creek Preserve

 Step back in time to this 113-acre preserve that bears historical landmarks interwoven with marked trails that provide tranquil spots and outstanding vistas.
 Some trails will carry you to a scenic overlook, breathtaking waterfall, and the foundation of the old Croswell Paper Mill.
-While, the 40-acre Hudson River Interpretive Trail (HRIT) leads to the Hudson River shoreline, where one follows a boardwalk through a cattail marsh and crosses the World’s First Recycled Plastic Bridge.
-While both trails are managed by the Conservancy, the HRIT is owned by the Town of New Baltimore and the Hannacroix Creek Preserve is owned by NBC.
+While, the 40-acre Hudson River Interpretive Trail (HRIT) leads to the Hudson River shoreline, where one follows a boardwalk through a tidal estuary and crosses the World’s First Recycled Plastic Bridge.
+While both properties are managed by the Conservancy, the HRIT is owned by the Town of New Baltimore and the Hannacroix Creek Preserve is owned by NBC.

 Activities: Dog Walking on Leash, Hiking, Wildlife Watching, Birding, X-Country Skiing & Snowshoeing

 LAVERNE IRVING TRAIL

 After a moderately steep ascent from the parking area, the Irving Trail serves as the primary walkway through the Hannacroix Creek Preserve.
 At the top of the ridge, first the RED, then the NORTH and finally the BLUE trails branch off, while the main Irving Trail continues west, dropping down to and paralleling the Hannacroix Creek.
 The Irving Trail ends at the Hannacroix Creek Falls.
 The Falls cascade into the Hannacroix Creek over an approximate 20’ drop.
 The Paper Mill Trail continues south from the Falls, passing by the original poor farm for New Baltimore, then connects to Madison Avenue at the western boundary of the Hamlet.
-Round-trip from the main parking lot to the falls and back] is just under 1.5 miles
+Round-trip from the main parking lot to the falls and back is just under 1.5 miles

 RED LOOP TRAIL